Tip #3 — HARASSMENT BY THE BULLY

 - If they are following it, they’ll ask them to please deal with this issue of bullying

-1) Educate employees to change their behaviour - this can be done in formal training with "bums in seats" but it can also be done through informal discussions where everyone is clear on the policies and expected behaviours.
+- Educate employees to change their behaviour – in many ways.
+Education can be done in formal training with "bums in seats" or through online courses.
+But it can also be done through informal discussions where everyone is clear on the policies and expected behaviours.

-3) Ensure there are consequences for bullies - part of speaking up is knowing that if bad behaviour continues, there will be consequences.
+- Ensure there are consequences for bullies - part of speaking up is knowing that if bad behaviour continues, there will be consequences.
 There may be no consequences needed if something is resolved amicably or a misunderstanding is cleared up.
-However, if bad behaviour continues. there must be consequences...hopefully the kind that leads the bully to stop his bullying ways.
+However, if bad behaviour continues, there must be consequences...hopefully the kind that leads bullies to stop their bullying ways.
 You always want a positive change in behaviour as the end result.

-This is TIP #6 of 26 WEEKLY TIPS for managers and supervisors.
+This is TIP #3 of 26 BI-WEEKLY TIPS for managers and supervisors.

 It is available on a subscription basis.